 Like Netflix, Hulu is one of a handful of streaming platforms that really kicked off the streaming golden age that we are currently in.

-For just $12 a month, subscribers can experience thousands of hours of classic and original content.
+For just a few dollars a month, subscribers can experience thousands of hours of classic and original content.

 It is one of the few streaming services that can compare with Netflix in terms of quantity and quality of content.

 As of the end of 2020, Hulu had 35.5 million subscribers, less than half of Netflix’s amount, but still respectable.

 Although Netflix is still the undisputed king of streaming in terms of total revenue and subscriber base, Hulu is a solid contender for second place.

 Hulu is currently 67% owned by the Disney Corporation, which has a current market cap of over $330 billion.

 Although last year Hulu had a record amount of revenue, the company also operated at a loss of $2 billion.

 However, much of that loss was due to spending on their streaming platforms and new original content for those platforms.

 Disney has also boosted Hulu subscription counts by including their streaming bundle that combines Disney+, Hulu, and ESPN+ for $12.99 a month.

 Through this subscription bundle, Disney+ pulled in nearly 30 million subscribers in the first 3 months since it bought Hulu.